the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [5.1.12] 2023-11-01 =

+* Tweak - Ticketing & RSVP tab selected by default when clicking Help from the Tickets menu.
+[ET-1837]

 = [5.1.11] 2023-10-19 =

 * Fix - AM/PM time formats `g:i A` and `g:i a` are now respected for the French locale.
 [TEC-4807]